monigarr/MDN_Dev_Derby/README.md

 MDN_Dev_Derby
 =============
-Entries for the monthly MDN Dev Derby Challenges.
+My entry for the monthly MDN Dev Derby Challenge.
+A developer can only win once during the year.
+Please view my October entry from the MDN Site at the following url and click LIKE at the top of the page to help me win.
+I appreciate your support very much and I hope you also get inspired by Responsive Web Design & Development.

 Details:
 https://developer.mozilla.org/en-US/demos/devderby

 Developer: Monica Peters